 The compiler has a number of predefined mapping rules for the built-in XML Schema types which can be presented as the following map files.
-The string-based XML Schema types are mapped to either std::string or std::wstring depending on the character type selected (see Section 5.1, "Character Type and Encoding" for more information).
+The string-based XML Schema types are mapped to either std::string or std::wstring depending on the character type selected (see Section 5.2, "Character Type and Encoding" for more information).
+The binary XML Schema types are mapped to either std::auto_ptr<xml_schema::buffer> or std::unique_ptr<xml_schema::buffer> depending on the C++ standard selected (C++98 or C++11, respectively; refer to the --std XSD compiler command line option for details).